 We invite you to join the effort to preserve Hawaii’s amazing diversity of life.
 Together, we can help protect the plants and animals that share our world, and nature in turn can help keep alive what is best in our own lives.

-Invasive species are the primary threat to Hawaii’s native environment.
-Meet dangerous species that are already here and ones we want to keep out.
+Hawaii’s invasive species problem is among the worst in the nation.
+Meet some of the undesirables that are already here and others we want to keep out.

 The natural beauty of Kāne‘ohe Bay belies the trouble that lurks beneath its surface.
 See what the Conservancy is doing to restore this marine treasure.